Hacknet: Save Ending

 By downloading the second plane's firmware, reinstalling it in the first plane, and rebooting the controls, the player is able to save PA_0022 and its passengers.
 Coel thanks the player for their help, and the two hackers wipe Kaguya and D3f4ult's computers to stop them from attacking the planes again.
 Coel instructs them to lay low, directing them to a server which will remove Kaguya's trackers and return them to the Hacknet UI — the base game.

 Crash Ending

 By doing nothing and waiting for the first plane to crash, Kaguya and D3f4ult are able to rejoin Bibliotheque's group chat as Coel escapes.
-D3f4ult expresses concern as the second plane with the reports continues flying, but Kaguya reluctantly allows the plane to keep flying, as they believe the research does not outweigh the loss of life.
+D3f4ult expresses concern as the second plane with the reports continues flying, but Kaguya reluctantly allows the plane to remain in the air, as they believe the research does not outweigh the loss of life.
 Kaguya thanks the two and disbands the group, promising to contact D3f4ult and the player after things have cooled down.